| Adobe Creative Suite 2 PremiumComprehensive suite of graphics, web and publishing

 as some of the leading tools for their related categories, it's

 great to see them all together.
+This review covers

 the Windows platform version; a Mac version is also available.
 The